fooltowise/NeroNotes/Nero's Notes/Serial Acquirers.md

 ### _Future acquisitions not factored in_

-One quirk in the way that many analysts think about firms such as Addtech is that while they are happy to account for investments that find their way into current spending,working capital expansion, and capex, they do not consider future acquisitions.
-Although this is reasonable in most cases, it seems short-sighted in those instances where, as with Addtech, acquisitions are an integral component of a firm’s capital allocation strategy.
+One quirk in the way that many analysts think about firms such as [[Addtech]] is that while they are happy to account for investments that find their way into current spending,working capital expansion, and capex, they do not consider future acquisitions.
+Although this is reasonable in most cases, it seems short-sighted in those instances where, as with [[Addtech]], acquisitions are an integral component of a firm’s capital allocation strategy.

 In the Partnership’s January 2018 letter, I discussed how Wall Street often gives short shrift to the capital investment opportunities of adept serial acquirers and ends up underestimating the rate and duration at which free cash flow per share can grow.
-Revisiting this argument, at the time that letter was written, the consensus 2020 sales estimates for Addtech and Assa Abloy were SEK 9 billion and SEK 83 billion, respectively.
+Revisiting this argument, at the time that letter was written, the consensus 2020 sales estimates for [[Addtech]] and Assa Abloy were SEK 9 billion and SEK 83 billion, respectively.
 Today, they are SEK 12 billion and SEK 101 billion, a 25% rise versus an aggregate 5% increase for the firms that comprise the MSCI Europe index.

 When considering the potential for growth via acquisition, it is important to make assumptions on an internally-generated-cash-only basis.
 That is, excluding any benefit the company may receive from accessing cheap equity or debt in the primary markets.
 Ignoring aspects of reflexivity in a serial acquirer’s playbook leads to severe consequences if its market standing deteriorates.